 Student will be able to

-Use String Tricks Methods
+Use String Methods

 len()

 .count()

 .find()

 5.2 Return String information

 String Methods: Length()

 Video: StringMethodLengthV10.mp4

 To return the length of a string, we'll use the len() function.
 In this first code cell, we have a variable, work_tip.
 With the string, "save your code", which is a good habit.
 I'll save, and we're gonna find the length of that string using the length function, len, followed by parenthesis and a string.
 You can put a literal string or the variable as I placed in here.
 We run that, we see save your code including the spaces and any other characters, formatting would be 14 characters.